awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/backup-resources/rds/_index.en.md

 {{< img BK-23.png >}}

 {{% notice warning %}}
-If you see this error, please **REPEAT** Steps 1.1 through 1.3 above makig sure you start from Step 1.1.
+If you see this error, please **REPEAT** Steps 1.1 through 1.3 above making sure you start from Step 1.1.
 {{% /notice %}}

 {{< img BK-26.png >}}